 by Mike Ratliff

-So Jesus answered them, “My teaching is not mine, but his who sent me.
-If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority.
-The one who speaks on his own authority seeks his own glory, but the one who seeks the glory of him who sent him is true, and in him there is no falsehood.
-(John 7:16-18 ESV)
+16 So Jesus answered them and said, “My teaching is not Mine, but from Him who sent Me.
+17 If anyone is willing to do His will, he will know about the teaching, whether it is of God or I speak from Myself.
+18 He who speaks from himself seeks his own glory; but He who is seeking the glory of the One who sent Him, He is true, and there is no unrighteousness in Him.
+John 7:16-18 (LSB)

 Until recently, I had no idea that there is a battle brewing over believer’s assurance.
 When I use that term I am speaking of “Assurance of Salvation.”
 I am at a point in my life where I have little, if any, doubt about my salvation.
 I know I am in Christ.
 I believe God has saved me and is sanctifying me on an ongoing basis.
 I have had some false doctrine thrown at me lately that has been specifically designed by the enemy to make me doubt.
 However, my assurance is stronger than ever.

 The battle that I spoke of seems to be very one-sided.
 The Free Grace movement is constantly using assurance as their starting point when attacking the doctrines of grace.
 They say that those who believe in Sola Gracia and Sola Fide could not possibly have assurance.
 When I read their arguments, I become very puzzled.
 The more I study and understand the sovereignty of God the more assurance I have or the deeper my assurance becomes.
 Sola Gracia says that salvation is by grace alone.
 Sola Fide says that salvation is through faith alone.